willp240/rat-container/README.md

 the latest version (this shouldn't matter if you are simply building/running RAT).

 ***
 **If on your own local machine**, Docker should be used as it is easier to install.
 The command to obtain the latest version of the container for Docker is:
 ```
-docker pull jamierajewski/rat-container:latest
+docker pull snoplus/rat-container:root5
 ```
+The tag (in the above command, `root5`) can be replaced with the desired tag.

 Docker doesn't actually create a file in your working directory in the same way that Singularity does; rather, it downloads the image layers and adds an entry to your local **Docker registry** which can be viewed by going:
 ```
 docker images
 ```
-This difference doesn't have an effect on how it is actually used though.
+This difference doesn't have an effect on how the container is actually used.

 # Instructions on how to use the container with RAT

 **To build RAT for the first time**:
 - Clone RAT from GitHub (**NOTE** - If on Windows, make sure you run `git config --global core.autocrlf input` prior to cloning or else Git will automatically change the Unix line-endings to Windows (which **will break the next steps**)
 - Enter the following command, filling in the path to RAT with your own.
-This will mount your RAT repo to the directory /rat inside the container:
+  This will mount your RAT repo to the directory `/rat` inside the container:

 For *Singularity*:
 ```